 The term smudging is not a feng shui term.
-It comes from the Native American healing and shamanic traditions of working with energy.
+It comes from Indigenous healing and shamanic traditions of working with energy.
 The most common herb used in smudging is the white sage; this is the scent most people associate with smudging.
 Sweatgrass and cedar have also been traditionally used in smudging ceremonies.

 It is important to understand, though, that every culture has its own way of smudging, or using various herbs for clearing energy.
-So, to focus on the fact that feng shui (which originated in China) uses smudging (a Native American ceremony) is to miss the main point, which is healing one's being on all levels – physical, emotional and spiritual.
+So, to focus on the fact that feng shui (which originated in China) uses smudging (an Indigenous ceremony) is to miss the main point, which is healing one's being on all levels – physical, emotional and spiritual.

 Feng shui in its essence is a deeply healing art because the main goal of feng shui is to strengthen human's well-being.
 Modern applications of traditional feng shui have embraced healing tools from many parts of the world.
 Smudging, or burning herbs for clearing negative energy, is one such tool that is often used in one's home or even office (usually not during busy office hours, of course!)